idfix007/idfix007/README.md

-- 👋 Hi, I’m @idfix007, French researcher in CyberSec.
+- 👋 @idfix007, French researcher in CyberSec.
 - 👀 I’m interested in Cybersecurity, hacking & Developpement
-- 🌱 I’m currently learning a lot of things !!!!!
+-
+- 🌱 Do not learn to Hack , hack to learn !!!!!
+-
 - 📫 You can reach me on my social when I will have 1 ;)

 <!---